Developing Plot: Establishing a Resolution and Conclusion | EL Education Curriculum

 • Multiple Means of Representation (MMR): In this lesson, support comprehension by activating prior knowledge.
 Consider a brief review of lessons 1-4 to highlight relevance and scaffold connections for students.
 Additionally, provide questions visually as well as verbally.
 For example, display questions on chart or board during discussions.

 • Multiple Means of Action & Expression (MMAE): Provide students who may need additional support developing a plot with some direct instruction in advance.
 Use a story line diagram to show rising action, problem, resolution, and conclusion.
 Use the definitions found in Work Time A of this lesson to explain what these terms mean.
 Look at examples from the choose-your-own-adventure book club book or any other books that students may have in common.
 Use these stories to identify rising action, problem, resolution, and conclusion to prepare students for writing in this lesson.
-Have this small group practice using the four categories on the Plot Structure note-catcher by filling it in for these practice stories together.
+Have this small group practice using the four categories on the Model Narrative Planning note-catcher by filling it in for these practice stories together.

 • Multiple Means of Engagement (MME): Invite students to reflect on their learning from previous lessons in this unit.
 This supports students in understanding the value and relevance of the activities in this lesson.
 To support students who may need additional support in sustaining effort and/or attention, provide opportunities for restating the goal.
 In doing so, students are able to maintain focus for completing the activity.